reimagined/resolve/new-readme.md

     create-resolve-app todo-example -e todo
     ```

-The created application is accessible using the http://localhost:3000/ and http://<your_ip>:3000/ URLs (you can [change your URL settings](https://github.com/reimagined/resolve/blob/master/docs/API%20References.md)).
+The created application is accessible using the http://localhost:3000/ and `http://<your_ip>:3000` URLs (you can [change your URL settings](https://github.com/reimagined/resolve/blob/master/docs/API%20References.md)).

 The `create-resolve-app` can is capable to create the following apps:

 * [**hello-world**](https://github.com/reimagined/resolve/tree/master/examples/hello-world)

-    An empty app that can be used as a template for any reSolve application.
+    An empty app that can be used as a template for any **reSolve** application (created by default).

 <p align="center"><img src="https://github.com/reimagined/resolve/blob/feature/new_readme/readme-hello-world-example.png"></p>